-Protecting digital assets, the systems, and applications in an IT environment of growing complexity and a hybrid nature while facing ever-increasing attacks forces organizations to take action.
+Protecting digital assets, the systems, and applications in an IT environment of growing complexity and of a hybrid nature while facing ever-increasing attacks forces organizations to take action.
 Protecting against internal and external attackers requires a well-thought-out understanding of risks and countermeasures.

 IAM is a core component in every security architecture.
 IAM “done right” ensures that identities, their credentials and authenticators, and their access entitlements are well-managed.
 IAM thus reduces the attack surface by helping organizations moving towards the “least privilege” principle.
 IAM provides the tools to automate processes around managing users and access entitlements, but also for regularly reviewing these and identifying, e.g., excessive entitlements.

 On the other hand, IAM also plays a vital role for business enablement, when it comes to the needs of employees, contractors, business partners, and customers to access certain applications, systems, and data.
 IAM is the tool for implementing the workflows and automated processes for onboarding users and granting them access.
 Again, if done right, IAM can help organizations by optimizing the onboarding and change processes, ensuring that entitlements are revoked and that accounts are deleted or deactivated once they are no longer required.